-First, the ConSol CM server machine needs to be registered in the Active Directory of the domain controller.
-In our example, the domain controller is the computer MyComputer.
+The ConSol CM server machine needs to be registered in the Active Directory of the domain controller.
+This is done in the Computers administration of the Active Directory.

-The radio button Trust this computer for delegation to any service (Kerberos only) must be activated!
+The radio button Trust this computer for delegation to any service (Kerberos only) must be enabled.